ibizaman/skarabox/docs/architecture.md

 '';
 ```

-To save a directory, we just need to create a dataset and mount it:
+To save a directory, we must create a dataset and mount it:

 ```nix
 disko.devices.zpool.${cfg.rootPool}.datasets."local/nix" = {